 Macaria - The Alan Baker Art Gallery

-The Macaria Building (Council's former administration office) at 37 John Street, Camden will be refurbished to accommodate an Art Gallery.
+The Macaria Building (Council's former administration office) at 37 John Street, Camden has been refurbished to accommodate an Art Gallery.

 Project Name: Macaria Art Gallery